jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

    * Loyalty members might simply have no other products left to buy from our limited variety of 8 different products.
 * **Potential for impact**: The five-fold and twelve-fold growth in gross sales and order count respectively in 2020 indicate that the loyalty program, when effective, can significantly contribute to sales.
 * We should **continue the loyalty program** for further observation and strategic refinement rather than discontinuing it prematurely.

-### Customer Behavior Analysis

-* Top 5 Customer Behavior in terms of order count
-* how many registered customers? how many customers, registered or not, purchased?

-* purchase frequency:
-* how many prodcuts did they buy?

 ## Deep Dive Insights on Underperformance in Q4 2022